BoSenGong/week16/week16.md

 Here are some situation below that might make Wav function break.

 1. File not found.
-2. Path doesn't exist.
+2. Directory is not exist.
-3. Duration and tone are not .txt format.
+3. Duration and tone must be .txt format.
-4. Output music file are not .wav format.
+4. Output file must be .wav format.

 Use try-catch/throw to display different exception, then reminds user.